 The cost of a funeral very much depends on the choices made and the region where the funeral is held.

-Your FDANZ Funeral Director can explain the costs of a funeral to you.
+Your funeral director can explain the costs of a funeral to you.
 It is important to let your funeral director know if you have financial constraints so they can work with you and ensure your funeral costs do not get overwhelming.
-If you are planning in advance, you can request an online funeral estimate from your local FDANZ firm.
+If you are planning in advance, you can request an online funeral estimate from your local Funeral Directors Association member firm.

-Many people pre-arrange and pre-pay their own funerals.
+Many people pre-arrange and make a pre-payment towards their own funerals.
 This can help relieve loved ones of emotional and financial concerns.
-You can create a pre-paid funeral plan through the FDANZ funeral trust, which allows you to set money aside for a future funeral.
+You can create a pre-paid funeral plan through The Funeral Trust, which allows you to set money aside for a future funeral.